 This time around was even better.
 (Except that Chris wasn't with us!)
-Don and I may be old geezers now, but we felt as giddy as we did in 1985.
+Don and I may be old geezers now, but our stay felt as playful as our visit in 1985.
 We had a hoot of a good time, rediscovering all the delights of the hotel.

-While we enjoyed all the whacky medical stuff, we also appreciated learning about the history and the renovation.. and preservation.
+While we enjoyed all the whacky medical stuff, we also appreciated learning about the history, the renovation and preservation.
 Thanks so much to Rick and Gary Lou for helping with that.
 This was not just an oddball overnight stay in a hospital building.
 We learned about its connection to the town and the people.